 We are here to help, please do not hesitate to ask a member of staff, or contact us if you need any further information or advice.

-We must seek your consent for any procedure or treatment beforehand.
-Your doctor will explain the risks, benefits and alternatives where relevant, before they ask for your consent.
 If you are unsure about any aspect of the procedure or treatment proposed, please do not hesitate to ask for more information.